qdread/virtualland/virtuallandprocedure.md

 - The derivative of the SAR is used to get the marginal species loss of modifying one square meter of land, from which we get the regional CF.
 - They also get a global CF by getting the fraction of endemic species for each taxon in each ecoregion, converting that into a vulnerability score, then multiplying the regional CF by the vulnerability score.
 (This seems like an underestimate because if a species could be lost globally even if it's not endemic to a single ecoregion, if it's extirpated from multiple regions.)
 - We multiply our land area flows by the species lost per unit land area for each ecoregion in each scenario.

+# Things that still need to be done to improve the methods

+Summarized on 04 Dec 2020 from the [github issues page](https://github.com/qdread/virtualland/issues).

+## Big things

+- It might be good to change the order of how biodiversity threats are calculated.
+Now, we calculate exported flows and convert them to biodiversity threat.
+Instead, we should calculate biodiversity threat from production within each ecoregion, allocate the exports to the "trading partners" of the ecoregion, and assign them proportionally.
+That might help with the raw vs. non-raw materials.
+- Land flows from non-raw materials.
+This may be addressed by the above point.
+Right now we can fairly easily track where raw goods are produced then shipped.
+Once they are transformed into other types of materials, the problem begins.
+How to keep track of the original production/resources embodied in those shipments?
+- Alternative biodiversity models: we currently only use one (Chaudhary) but studies like Leclere use an ensemble approach which is likely to be more robust.
+- Better treatment of foreign imports and exports

+## Small technical things

+- The original plan was to use an input-output approach with BEA tables so all categories were harmonized to BEA.
+If we end up using a LCA approach, this is probably not necessary and only adds to uncertainty.
+This could also improve the optimal transport scenario.
+- Food waste rates are a mix of LAFA and FAO.
+We need to make sure appropriate data is used.
+- Land transformation characterization factors could be used in addition to occupation.
+- Use a better model (optimization based on constraints of being as close as possible to the nutrients of meat) to reallocate meat calories to plants
+- Ensure that there is no double-dipping in the way the land flows are adjusted for each scenario.
+This may be the reason why the diet x waste has such a big effect.